ismailmubarik/AWS-SAA-C02-Course/README.md

 AWS will provide between 2 and 6 AZs per region.
 AZs are isolated compute, storage, networking, power, and facilities.
 Components are allowed to distribute load and resilience by using multiple zones.

-AZs are connected to each other with high speed redundant networks.
+Availbility Zones doesnt mean a data center.
+An AZ can be a single data center or be part of multiple DCs.
+AWS does not provide that visibility of what an AZ is.
+Just that it is isolated from other AZs and AZs are connected to each other with high speed redundant networks.

 #### 1.2.3.1.
 Service Resilience
+Services can be placed multiple availibility zones to make them reselient.
 1. Globally Resilient: IAM or Route 53.
 No way for them to go down.
 Data is replicated throughout multiple regions.
 2. Region Resilient: Operate as separate services in each region.
 Generally